 - Buddy Program.
-All of the branches offer a “buddy enlistment” program where two people of the same sex can enlist together and be guaranteed to go through basic training together.
+All of the branches offer a “buddy enlistment” program: Two people of the same sex can enlist together and be guaranteed to go through basic training together.
 If they have the same job, they may also go through job training and be assigned to the same duty base together.

 All members of the armed services are entitled to specific benefits during and after service, including:

 - Basic Pay.
-Enlistees typically enter the service at the E-1 service grade with monthly pay of $1,566.90.
-The typical recruit advances to the E-4 level within three years of service earning $2.267.10 monthly according to the basic pay rates effective January 1, 2016.
+Enlistees typically enter the service at the E-1 service grade with monthly pay of $1,785.
+The typical recruit advances to the E-4 level within three years of service and earns at least $2,330 monthly, according to the basic military pay rates effective January 1, 2021.
 Rates are automatically increased each year by a cost-of-living adjustment.

 - Special Pay.
-Military members receive special and incentive pays based upon their assignment, location, or skills.
-This pay can include hazardous duty, the ability to speak foreign languages, or special duty assignments.
+Military members receive special and incentive pay based upon their assignment, location, or skills.
+This pay can include hazardous duty, the ability to speak foreign languages, or special-duty assignments.
 In some cases, such as serving in a combat zone, basic pay and special payments are tax-exempt.

 - Free Room, Board, and Uniforms.
-Enlisted members who are unmarried without children live on the base in barracks.
-When recruits share a single room, they receive extra pay, and soldiers who live off base receive a tax-free housing allowance.
-Also, all active-duty members receive a tax-free monthly food allowance that can be used for on-base meals in a base dining hall, as well as off-base.
-Finally, all recruits are given a complete set of uniforms during initial training.
+Enlisted members who are unmarried without children live on-base in barracks.
+When recruits share a single room, they receive extra pay, and soldiers who live off-base receive a tax-free housing allowance.
+Also, all active-duty members receive a tax-free monthly food allowance they can use for on-base meals in a base dining hall, as well as off-base.
+Finally, all recruits receive a complete set of uniforms during initial training.
 Thereafter, they receive a clothing allowance to replace items as they wear out.

-- Free Healthcare and Dental Care.
-Active-duty members receive free care through a program called Tricare Prime, usually provided through an assigned primary care provider or the base hospital.
-Also, veterans with more than two years of active service who have a service-related disability can qualify for lifetime Veteran Administration benefits.
+- Free Health and Dental Care.
+Active-duty members receive free health and dental care through a program called Tricare Prime, usually provided through an assigned primary care provider or the base hospital.
+Veterans with more than two years of active service who have a service-related disability can qualify for lifetime Veteran Administration (VA) health care benefits.

 - Low-Cost Life Insurance.
-Service members can purchase up to $400,000 in coverage for a monthly cost of $29 through Servicemembers’ Group Life Insurance (SGLI).
+Service members can purchase up to $400,000 in military life insurance coverage for a monthly cost of $24 through Servicemembers’ Group Life Insurance (SGLI).
 The policy automatically includes up to $100,000 for traumatic injury, independent from any disability benefits due.
 When soldiers leave the service, they can convert to coverage under Veteran Group Life Insurance.

 - Disability Benefits.
-Service members with a service disability can qualify for benefits in excess of $3,300 per month by the Veterans Administration.
+Service members with a service disability can qualify for benefits in excess of $3,300 per month from the VA.

 - Home Financing.
-Current members and veterans of the armed services are eligible for Federal Government-guaranteed housing loans under the Veterans Administration.
-The program provides for 100% financing of homes up to $417,000 or more under certain conditions.
-There is no limit to the number of times a veteran can use the VA benefit, although the maximum amount that can be outstanding at any time is limited.
+Current members and veterans of the armed services are eligible for federal government-guaranteed housing loans under the VA.
+The program provides for 100% financing of homes that meet conforming loan limits.
+There is no limit to the number of times a veteran can use the VA benefit, although the maximum amount of that can be outstanding at any time is limited.
 In addition, many states provide housing and land purchase financing at below-market rates to veterans.

-One should never overlook nor underestimate the commitment and courage of the thousands of young men and women who willingly volunteer to go into harm’s way to defend their country.
+Never overlook or underestimate the commitment and courage of the thousands of young men and women who willingly volunteer to go into harm’s way to defend their country.
 The military not only fights America’s wars, but assists in times of catastrophic emergencies such as earthquakes, floods, and outbreaks of disease.
-This burden falls on the shoulders of less than 1% of the population – more U.S. students attend foreign schools each year than enlist in the military.

-According to the CRO report, about 31% of active service members served “in theater” – the land, sea, and air area directly involved in war operations – during the Persian Gulf War (Desert Shield and Desert Storm).
-However, the majority of the military personnel in-theater serve in noncombat roles in HQ/administration, logistics, and life support.
-Stanton Coerr claims that “most of us who have gone overseas, even into a combat zone, have never heard a short fired in anger.
-We volunteered, we went, we did our jobs, we came back.
-And that is pretty much it.”
+According to the CRO report, roughly one-third of active service members served “in theater” – the land, sea, and air area directly involved in war operations – during the Persian Gulf War (Desert Shield and Desert Storm).
+However, the majority of the military personnel in-theater serve in noncombat roles in HQ and administration, logistics, and life support.